hubekraven/projet-Zooquest/README.md

 ## licence MIT

 ## About the Game
-ZooQuest is match 2 type game, made in Phaser (javascript library) during my Multimedia course at College de Maisonneuve.
-This project contains only the first 2 levels of the game.
+ZooQuest is a match 2 type game, made in Phaser (javascript library) during.
+This project contains only the first 2 levels of the game. the object of the game is to try to get as the highest score possible by matching titles while avoiding the differents traps.

+## Features:
+this first realese of the game features
+- 2 levels
+- 7 diffirents cards types picturings animals
+- 1 trap